mer-hybris/hadk.sailfishos.org/new-device-build.rst

 You'll need a new local manifest.
 The example given below is for encore.
 Modify it appropriately.

 The entries will vary per-device but you'll need the device and kernel repos as a minimum.
-Depending on any build issues that arise you may need additional `hardware/` and/or `external/` repos (the example ones probably won't be needed for your device).
-You'll need to fork the kernel repo in order to update the default config.
-Doing this locally requires additional repo setup.
+Depending on any build issues that arise you may need additional ``hardware/`` and/or ``external/`` repositories (the example ones probably won't be needed for your device).
+You'll need to fork the kernel repository in order to update the default config:

-FIXME: Avoid forking the kernel repo by adding support for a 'local config' ?
+..
+FIXME: Avoid forking the kernel repo by adding support for a 'local config'

-* device/$VENDOR/$DEVICE
+* ``device/$VENDOR/$DEVICE``
-* kernel/$VENDOR/$DEVICE
+* ``kernel/$VENDOR/$DEVICE``

 .. code-block:: console